Kushagra-2000/ARM_SQL_OpenAI/README.md

 | `OpenAI_chat_completion_model`  | Chat model to deploy. | gpt-4.1
 | `embedding_model`	  | Embedding model for vector search.  | text-embedding-3-small
 | `Document_Intelligence_account_name` | Name of the Azure Document Intelligence (Form Recognizer) resource. | sample-doc-intel
+⚠️ Note: This is a demo deployment. `The default server name (sample-sqlserver) may already exist in your region`, which can cause deployment errors.
+To avoid this, please customize the server name by appending your name or initials.
+If you encounter an error, simply redeploy with a unique server name.

 ## Firewall Configuration
 **Note:** After the deployment is completed successfully, you need to configure the firewall settings for the **SQL server** separately to allow access from your client IP addresses.